IUCN SSC Flamingo Specialist Group

 Flamingos on the IUCN Red List

-FSG assesses species for the IUCN Red List of Threatened Species to inform conservation efforts, management decisions and population monitoring.
+FSG contributes information and expertise to status assessments for the IUCN Red List of Threatened Species to inform conservation efforts.